Speeding up your Computer

 If you want a safe and thorough Cleanup program I recommend Ccleaner from www.piriform.com.
 These days it will (a) tell you all about your computer, its speed and how much of that vital memory you have.
 (B) it can also let you look at those Startup items, which often slow things down, especially at Startup.
 (C) It will let you see what programs you have on the PC, save a list so you can print it out and see if what mysterious programs you have on there.
 And much more besides

-February 2009.
 There is a an exhaustive and quite technical list of suggestions about speeding your PC if you click HERE.
 Surprisingly he didn't mention my current favourite - see next para.

 First of all, I would like to say that this page is NOT based on the numerous articles which suggest how you should increase the speed of your PC.
 Rather it is based on my own experience over the years and those things that appear to make the computer 'feel' faster.
 Obviously (or not) the speed of the computer processor has a great deal to do with how fast it runs and one which has a 3.4 Ghz Intel Pentium 4 or Dual or Quad processor is going to get along much faster that one with a Pentium 2 200Mhz job.
 But seventeen times as fast ?
 Not in my experience.
 Some people think that having a lot of programs and files on their hard disk will cause slowness.
 Not so (providing you have plenty of space left on the hard disk).
 But having a lot of programs working at the same time CAN be a cause.
 To check if you have enough hard disk space (minimum 1 Gb) click on My Computer on the desktop and right click on the C: drive.
 Then click Properties.
 View the pie chart.
 Hopefully you have at least 10% free.
 If you do not, apart from slowing your PC, you will find that RESTORE backups are not being made because you have insufficient disk space.... very dangerous.
+You never know when you will need a Restore

 There was a time when I considered lack of memory to be less important than I do now.
-But, these days there are so many programs that work in the background, such as XP, anti virus, firewall and others, that your machine probably needs more memory than it did when you first bought it.
+But, these days there are so many programs that work in the background, such as anti virus, firewall and others, that your machine probably needs more memory than it did when you first bought it.
 Also, on many less expensive models the graphics 'share' the memory .
 So, the first thing to do is check how much physical memory your PC has.
 This is contained on chips on strips on the PC motherboard.
 (It should NOT be confused with the amount of space you have on the hard disk.)
 To do this, right-click the Task Bar, the area to the right of the Start button, (or press Ctrl+Shift+Del) and choose Task Manager.
 Click on the Performance tab and see what it says at the bottom under 'Physical Memory (K)' It will say something like 523,000 (if you have 512Mb installed) or 250,000.
 Make a note of that and especially how much is available including the cache.

 Memory use on and XP machine